An emergency situation is determined by degree of danger, or risk.

 Here is an arrangement of the many dangerous impacts climate change.

-It may be a surprise that sea level rise is not one of the greatest dangers, because it is so far into the future, happens so slowly and impacts are restricted to coastal regions.
+It may be a surprise that there are worse climate change dangers than disastrous sea level rise, which is far into the future, happens slowly and impacts are restricted to coastal regions.
 There are other dangers far greater and sooner.

 Note how the damaging impacts interact making all things worse.